 A bar on Patpong called Tattoo

 We arrived at the bar, saw the touts advertising “free shows” and went upstairs.
-Inside there were a few other tourists, which put us at ease somewhat, but the girl writing something on the floor with a pen sticking out of her vagina was fat and her backup dancers were fully clothed, so we should have turned around and run from Tattoo that very instant.
+Inside there were a few other tourists, which put us at ease somewhat, but the girl writing something on the floor with a pen sticking out of her vagina was a tad past her prime, and her backup dancers were fully clothed.
+We should have turned around and run from Tattoo that very instant.

 Instead, erroneously secure in our companion’s supposed local knowledge, our guard was down.
 We sat down for a drink right next to the stage.
 A menu was shown to us with every single item, from beer to coke, at THB 100.
-Bargain, thought our dulled minds before we ordered a beer each, only a inperceptable bell ringing somewhere far in the background.
+Bargain, thought our dulled minds before we ordered a beer each, only an imperceptible bell ringing somewhere far in the background.

-A girl came up with a glass of what was probably Fanta Orange and asked us to buy her a drink.
+A lady came up with a glass of what was probably Fanta Orange, and asked us to buy her a drink.
 We said no, but she put the glass down anyway.
-On the stage the fat girl had started popping plastic caps off glass bottles, which were flying in our direction, so we moved back and sat away from the stage.
+On the stage the lady entertainer had started popping plastic caps off glass bottles, which were flying in our direction, so we moved back and sat away from the stage.
 A big lady-boy appeared and moved the Fanta Orange to our table.

-A bar girl came up to the lone South African (because I was with the Journo they stayed away from me) and offered him an array of services involving what would probably be her naked body.
-He declined and she disappeared.
-The big lady-boy came back with a bill and demanded that we pay – I saw “lady drink” for THB 300 on the menu before anything else and declined to pay for it – so she scratched it out with the pen she had ready, obviously expecting to use it.
+A bar girl came up to the lone South African (because I was with the Journo they stayed away from me) and offered him an array of services, likely involving her naked body.
+He declined, and she disappeared.
+The big lady-boy came back with a bill and demanded that we pay – I saw “lady drink” for THB 300 on the menu before anything else, and declined to pay for it – so she scratched it out with the pen she had ready, obviously expecting to use it.
 She tallied up the new total holding the bill back to me.

 The Tiger Show in Tattoo turns ugly